About DJA

 Cara Reedy

-Cara Reedy is the Founder and Director of the Disabled Journalists Association.
+Cara Reedy is the Founder and Executive Director of the Disabled Journalists Association.
 She spent ten years of her career at CNN producing documentaries as well as writing for various verticals including Eatocracy and CNN Business.
 In 2019, she produced Dwarfism and Me for The Guardian, which was an exploration of the treatment of Dwarfs in American society.
 She has spent the last four years studying disability and its coverage in the media.
 As part of her work, she trains newsrooms to tell more robust and investigative stories about disability.
 In addition to her work in the journalism industry, she also works in narrative change in the film and tv industry and is a member of the TV Academy Diversity Committee.
 Her latest short documentary about the life of Brad Lomax, Black Panther and Disability Rights activist is set to air on PBS later this year.

 Martha Valenta